osrf/gazebo_tutorials/haptix_install/tutorial.md

 wget -O /tmp/gazebo_haptix_install.sh http://osrf-distributions.s3.amazonaws.com/gazebo/gazebo_haptix_install.sh; sudo sh /tmp/gazebo_haptix_install.sh
 ~~~

-You can test your Gazebo installation by running the next command on your
+You can test your Gazebo installation by running the next command in your
 terminal:

 ~~~
 gazebo
 ~~~

-# Client library SDK.
+# Client library SDK

-The client library SDK is a stack of libraries that enables the communication
+The client library SDK is a stack of libraries that enables communication
-between programs and the simulated hand in Gazebo.
+between your control software and the simulated hand in Gazebo.
 The main public library is
-called `haptix-comm`. `haptix-comm` exposes the API that will allow a program to
+called `haptix-comm`. `haptix-comm` exposes the API that will allow your software to
 request information about the hand (number of joints, motors, number of sensors,
 etc.), as well as request new joint commands and receive the hand state.